yardencohavi/loop-machine/README.md

 # Loop-machine
 This app is a front project which implements a Loop-machine.
-It has 9 pads which each pad present a loop sample.
+It has 9 pads which each pad presents a loop sample.
 When a pad is turned on, the loop is starting to play on the next loop cycle.
 When a pad is turned off, it should stop playing immediately.